arielhp/accept-a-card-payment/README.md

 The CLI will print a webhook secret key to the console.
 Set `STRIPE_WEBHOOK_SECRET` to this value in your .env file.

 You should see events logged in the console where the CLI is running.

-When you are ready to create a live webhook endpoint, follow our guide in the docs on [configuring a webhook endpoint in the dashboard](https://stripe.com/docs/webhooks/setup#configure-webhook-settings).